Secux Support > FAQ > General

 There are two kinds of Software Wallets available:

 b.
 Web Wallet: Your private keys are managed by a trusted third party.
-With the current scandals about data sharing that have rocked major companies, we must advise extreme care in placing your trust in a third party website.
+With the current scandals about data sharing that have power problems for large companies, we advise exerting extreme care in placing your trust in a third party website.

 Because the private keys never leave the physical wallet, hardware wallets are considered most secure.
-They are born, or generated, live, by signing transactions, and die, or are deleted, all inside the hardware wallet.
-If a hardware wallet uses a mnemonic sentence as a backup, users should not electronically store the mnemonic sentence, but instead write it down and store it in a separate physical location.
-Storing the backup electronically lowers the security level to the equivalent level a software wallet might have.
-If a thief has access to your cryptocurrency accounts, it would not be difficult for them to access the rest of your computer.
+They are generated on the spot, by signing transactions, and are deleted, all inside the hardware wallet.
+If a hardware wallet uses a mnemonic sentence as a backup, users should not electronically store the mnemonic sentence, but instead write it down and store it in a separate location.
+Storing the backup electronically lowers the security level to the equivalent of that of a software wallet.
+If someone with mal-intent has access to your cryptocurrency accounts, it would be much easier for them to access the rest of your computer.

-Our hardware wallets have models that require the user to physically press or touch the wallet in order to sign a transaction, using biometrics to physically confirm the destination address and the amount of coins to be exchanged.
+Our hardware wallets have models that require the user to physically press or touch the wallet in order to sign a transaction.
+It uses biometrics to physically confirm the destination address and the amount of coins to be exchanged.
 This way, the private keys remain safe inside the hardware wallet.
-Without the requisite correct private key, a signed transaction cannot be altered successfully.
+Without the acquiring the correct private key, a signed transaction cannot be altered.
 Some hardware wallets are equipped with a display, like the ones provided by SecuX, where the user can either enter a PIN to access to the wallet or where the transaction can be verified physically by sight before being officially signed.

 The SecuX Crypto Hardware Wallets V20, W20, and W10 are equipped with an Infineon CC EAL+ Secure Element that is a dedicated chip for the storage of private keys and PINs.

-During transactions or connections either via a USB cable or Bluetooth connection to host devices, the private keys are safely stored and protected from any possible attack by hackers.
+During transactions or connections via either a USB cable or Bluetooth connection to host devices, the private keys are safely stored and protected from possible attack by hackers.
 Some banking systems use a similar or lower-rated security chip to protect their data from online attacks.

-By this definition, a SecuX wallet could be defined as a “vault-grade level” or “military level” security device to safeguard your digital assets at a superior level.
+By this definition, a SecuX wallet could be defined as a “vault-grade level” or “military level” security device that offers high-level protection for your digital assets.

 Cryptocurrency security requires a huge amount of computing time and space, and in this case price reflects urgency.
-If a lower-fee encryption plan is chosen, it may take a longer time until your transaction is included in the next available block (it will be confirmed by the respective network).
+If a lower-fee encryption plan is chosen, it may take a longer time until your transaction is included in the next available block (this is to be determined by the respective network).
 In some cases, it could take as long as a few days.

-The transaction depends on the network behavior and this can vary widely and can be quite unpredictable.
-However, there is no cause for worry as the transaction will be resumed at the soonest possible opportunity, or, in the case of a complete inability to transmit the data, a refund.
+The transaction depends on the network behavior.
+This means that the transaction can be quite unpredictable.
+However, there is no cause for worry as the transaction will be resumed at the soonest possible opportunity, or, in the case of a complete inability to transmit the data, a refund will be given.

 SecuX is a stable, growing company with a solid financial background.
 However, if any unexpected misfortune happens, you may use your 24-word seed codes on a 3rd party wallet (a Bitcoin.org BIP32, BIP39, BIP44 protocol architecture wallet) to recover your existing account and balance.

-A Hidden Wallet is an unique feature of SecuX Crypto Hardware Wallets and it is the equivalent to a “secret pocket” hidden inside the wallet.
+A Hidden Wallet is one of SecuX Crypto Hardware Wallets’ unique features.
+It is the equivalent to a “secret pocket” hidden inside the wallet.

 It is an alternative feature, and if you select “Create Hidden Wallet”, you will have to set another PIN (4~8 digits) and it must be different from your 1st PIN.
-The wallet will request you to set a “Passphrase” (1~99 characters), then the Hidden Wallet is completed!
+The wallet will then request you to set a “Passphrase” (1~99 characters) in order to set up a Hidden Wallet!
 In other words, if you create a Hidden Wallet in your Crypto Hardware Wallet, you have 2 sets of private keys.
 The 1st private key manages your original wallet accounts with a 24-words seed code, and the 2nd private key manages your Hidden Wallet accounts with 24-word seed code plus the set passphrase.
 Every time you power on the wallet, you can enter either the 1st PIN to access the original wallet or the 2nd PIN to directly access the Hidden Wallet.